hpe-storage/python-3parclient/README.rst

 with the REST interface.
 The python paramiko library is used to communicate with the command line interface over an SSH connection.

-This is the new location for the rebranded HPE 3PAR and HPE Primera Rest Client and will be where all future releases are made.
+This is the new location for the rebranded HP 3PAR Rest Client and will be where all future releases are made.
 It was previously located on PyPi at: https://pypi.python.org/pypi/hp3parclient

-The GitHub repository for the old HPE 3PAR and HPE Primera Rest Client is located at: https://github.com/hpe-storage/python-3parclient/tree/3.x
+The GitHub repository for the old HP 3PAR Rest Client is located at: https://github.com/hpe-storage/python-3parclient/tree/3.x

 The HP 3PAR Rest Client (hp3parclient) is now considered deprecated.